Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Additional features of

 \subsection{post-CE coalescence}

 We set the core mass of the coalescence product as the sum of the two stellar cores, $M_\mathrm{c,coal}=M_\mathrm{c,1}+M_\mathrm{c,2}$, while the total mass is estimated as

-where $M_\mathrm{CE}$ is the non-core mass shared in the CE, while $M_\mathrm{NCE}$ is the non-core mass that is not included in the CE, e.g. the mass of stars in the MS or the mass of pure-He stars without a CO core.
+where $M_\mathrm{CE}$ is (envelope mass in evolved stars) shared in the CE, while $M_\mathrm{NCE}$ is the mass that is not part of the CE, e.g. the mass of stars in the MS or the mass of pure-He stars without a CO core.
 The factors $k_\mathrm{CE}$ and $k_\mathrm{NCE}$ set the mass fraction that remains bound to the star after the CE evolution and the subsequent coalescence.
-If $k_\mathrm{CE}$ and $k_\mathrm{NCE}$ are set to $-1$, we estimate the final mass of the coalescence product using the method described in \cite{Spera19} (see their section Section 2.3.2).
-If $k_\mathrm{NCE}=-1$ the final mass is obtained using Equation~77 in \cite{Hurley02} and $k_\mathrm{CE}$ is not considered.
-Finally, if $k_\mathrm{CE}=-1$, we use a re-scaled version of the \cite{Hurley02} implementation in which Equation~\ref{eq:mmerge} is used and
+They can assume values from 0 to 1 (default value in \sevn{}), or the special value $-1$.
+If both $k_\mathrm{CE}$ and $k_\mathrm{NCE}$ are set to $-1$, we estimate the final mass of the coalescence product using the method described in \cite{Spera19} (see their section Section 2.3.2).
+If $k_\mathrm{NCE}=-1$ and $k_\mathrm{CE}\neq{}-1$ the final mass is obtained using Eq.~77 in \cite{Hurley02} and $k_\mathrm{CE}$ is not considered.
+Finally, if $k_\mathrm{CE}=-1$ and $k_\mathrm{NCE}\neq{}-1$, we use a re-scaled version of the \cite{Hurley02} implementation in which Eq.~\ref{eq:mmerge} is used and